Overview – Moremi GR

-Moremi Game Reserve is located within the Okavango Delta.
+Moremi Game Reserve is located in the Okavango Delta.
 This is possibly the most productive area for wildlife viewing within the delta.
-Aside from the wetlands, it consists of a dry peninsula, which is excellent for classic game-drive safaris (and offers more wildlife sightings than the mokoro trips).
+Aside from the wetlands, it consists of a dry peninsula, which is excellent for classic game-drive safaris and offers more wildlife sightings than the mokoro (dugout canoe) trips.
 All the Big Five are present.
 The quality of the guiding is superb, and there tends to be as much emphasis on the birds and little creatures as on the flagship species.

 - Excellent wildlife viewing with the Big Five present

 - Great birding destination, particularly for waterbirds